skylerparr/anna_lang/README.md

 - [x] Tail call recursion
 - [x] Actor Model
 - [x] Send messages to other processes
-- [ ] Integration with target language
+- [x] Integration with target language *there's bugs in the haxe Stdlib :(
 - [ ] Release compilation for various targets
 - [ ] Standard library

+# NOTES TO SELF

+- Create a smarter logging system.
+Like:
+  - log once
+  - log every n secs/mins/etc.
+    - Will only log if log regex is logged N times within a given period of time